zhutoutoutousan/A-study-note-as-a-beginner/self/_OOO_log_overall-309_840.md

         - Shift+X: Sukun
         - Shift+~: Tasdid
 - Spanish - Upper B1+++
-  - `ROOT.CentralExecutiveFunction`
-    - *Spanish, in many ways will be similar to the nature of Italian, except it's more purely about IT/Coding, Engineering projects with western culture*
-    - *Convert all previous AWS sprints to ContinuousDevelopmentUnit, attach M&C to each one as ProofOfCompletion to SpanishAllocatedResourceQuota, merge if needed*
   - Syntax base construction stage: 94%
   - No change, next stage E.T.A 18d
   - TOPIC Project, Product, Service